Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Future prospects and observability of large CPV

 \autoref{fig-type1-mu-rrZr} presents the predicted $\mu^{\gamma\gamma}$ and $\mu^{Z\gamma}$ for both ggF (upper panels) and VBF (lower panels) production.
 Since the individual values for $\mu^{\gamma\gamma}(H_1)$ and $\mu^{\gamma\gamma}(H_2)$ exhibit a broad spread, one might question whether the total rate is consistent with the current Higgs precision data.
 To address this, the second column of \autoref{fig-type1-mu-rrZr} explicitly displays the combined rate $\mu^{\gamma\gamma}(H_1)+\mu^{\gamma\gamma}(H_2)$.
 This demonstrates that the total diphoton signal remains well within the current ATLAS best-fit value of $\mu^{\gamma\gamma}=1.05\pm0.10$~\cite{ATLAS:2022tnm}.
 In contrast, for the $Z\gamma$ channel, both the individual and combined signal strengths show a much narrower spread, with the combined rate consistently suppressed below $\sim 0.75$.
 While this suppression is compatible with the current experimental value of $\mu^{Z\gamma}=1.3^{+0.6}_{-0.5}$~\cite{ATLAS:2025aip}, such a reduced rate is a robust prediction of the Near-Degenerate CPV Scenario.
 Consequently, a future measurement of $\mu^{Z\gamma}$ significantly below unity would corroborate the robust suppression predicted by this Near-Degenerate CPV Scenario.

-\textbf{Experimental outlook.}--- The Near-Degenerate CPV Scenario predicts that the observed 125~GeV Higgs peak arises from a superposition of two states, $H_1$ and $H_2$.
-While their summed signal strengths mimic SM-like behavior, the individual states possess reduced couplings and narrower widths.
-Given the current LHC invariant-mass resolution of $\Delta m \sim 1$--$2\gev$ in the $H \to \gamma\gamma$ and $H \to ZZ \to 4\ell$ channels~\cite{CMS:2022ahq,ATLAS:2023fsi}, our predicted mass splitting of $\Delta M = \mhtw - \mho \lesssim 3\gev$ typically results in the two states appearing as a single, broadened resonance.
-Moreover, other mass-insensitive channels, which roughly span the $122$--$130\gev$ window, naturally accommodate this scenario~\cite{ATLAS:2023owm,ATLAS:2023tnc,CMS:2025zue}.
+\textbf{Experimental outlook.}---The Near-Degenerate CPV Scenario predicts that the observed 125~GeV Higgs peak arises from a superposition of two states, $H_1$ and $H_2$.
+While their combined signal strengths mimic SM-like behavior, the individual states possess reduced couplings and narrower widths.
+Given the current LHC invariant-mass resolution of $\Delta m \sim 1$--$2$~GeV in the $H \to \gamma\gamma$ and $H \to ZZ \to 4\ell$ channels~\cite{CMS:2022ahq,ATLAS:2023fsi}, our predicted mass splitting of $\Delta M = M_{H_2} - M_{H_1} \lesssim 3$~GeV typically results in the two states appearing as a single, broadened resonance.
+Furthermore, mass-insensitive channels spanning the $122$--$130$~GeV window naturally accommodate this scenario~\cite{ATLAS:2023owm,ATLAS:2023tnc,CMS:2025zue}.
 As demonstrated in our analysis, the $H_2$ contribution remains subdominant ($\sim 10\%$ of the $H_1$ signal), preserving consistency with the observed resonance structure.

+The theoretical foundation for analyzing such overlapping resonances was established by Pilaftsis~\cite{Pilaftsis:1997dr}, who systematically studied the lineshape effects of nearly degenerate, CP-violating neutral Higgs bosons using a propagator-level resonant-mixing formalism.
+This approach was further developed for the LHC in the context of the CP-violating MSSM~\cite{Ellis:2004fs}, employing a full propagator-matrix formalism to consistently treat the mixing, production, and decay of nearly degenerate states.
+Based on this framework, a high-statistics \textit{lineshape analysis} at the HL-LHC is expected to serve as a particularly powerful probe.
+Specifically, a splitting of $\Delta M \sim 1$~GeV would produce a subtle non-Breit--Wigner distortion, while $\Delta M \gtrsim 2$~GeV could manifest as a visible shoulder or double-peak structure.
+Both ATLAS and CMS are pursuing such analyses, and the increased sensitivity of the HL-LHC will be decisive.